Black Guard

-The Black Guard or ‘Abid al-Bukhari (عبيد البخاري; also known as ‘Abīd al-Dīwān "slaves of the diwan", Jaysh al-‘Abīd "the slave army", and ‘Abid al-Sultan "the sultan’s slaves") were the corps of black-African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
+The Black Guard or ‘Abid al-Bukhari (عبيد البخاري; also known as ‘Abīd ad-Dīwān "slaves of the diwan", Jaysh al-‘Abīd "the slave army", and ‘Abid as-Sultan "the sultan’s slaves") were the corps of black-African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
 They were called the "Slaves of Bukhari" because Sultan Isma‘il emphasized the importance of the teachings of the famous imam Muhammad al-Bukhari, going so far as to give the leaders of the army copies of his book.
 This military corps, which was loyal only to the sultan, was one of the pillars of Isma'il's power as he sought to establish a more stable and more absolute authority over Morocco.

 After Isma'il's death, the Black Guard became one of the most powerful factions in Moroccan politics and played the role of kingmakers during the period of turmoil that followed.
 Over the course of the later 18th century and the 19th century their role in the military was progressively reduced and their political status varied between privilege and marginalization.
 Their descendants eventually regained their freedom and resettled across the country.
 While black Africans lived in the region long before Isma'il's reign, a long-term consequence of his policies was the introduction and eventual dispersal of a substantial new black population in Morocco.

 Composition and training

-The Black Guard descended from black captives brought to Morocco from West Africa, who were settled with their families in special colonies, at Mashra' al-Raml, to have children and to work as indentured servants.
+The core of the Black Guard descended from black slaves and when they were gathered by Isma‘il ibn Sharif, they were sent with their families a special camp, at Mashra' al-Raml near the Tiflet River west of Meknez, to have children, be trained to serve the sultan and his Makhzen and to work as indentured servants.
 At age 10, children began to be trained in certain skills: the girls in domestic life or entertainments, and the boys in masonry, archery, horsemanship, and musketry.
 Around the age of 16 (on average), the boys who passed their training were enlisted into the army.
 (Some authors cite the ages of 15 or 18.)
 They would marry, have children, and continue the cycle.
 Considered more loyal than the local Arabs or Berbers because of their lack of tribal affiliation, Isma‘il's black soldiers formed the bulk of his standing army and numbered 150,000 at their peak.

 According to historical sources, Isma'il would declare to his black soldiers and their chiefs that "You and I are now servants of the Sunna of the Prophet Muhammad".
 To this end, he gave them copies of Sahih al-Bukhari by Muhammad al-Bukhari, a famous compilation of the hadiths ("discourses" or traditions) of Muhammad, and instructed them to keep and study it.
 They were required to swear their oaths to the sultan upon this book, and even encouraged to take their copies of it into battle.
 This was the origin of their popular designation as the 'Abid al-Bukhari or "Slaves of al-Bukhari".